Mixed Breeds

 2. Cairmal (Cairn Terrier x Maltese)

 The Cairmal, sometimes called the Malticairn, brings the cheerful energy of a terrier to the lapdog world.
-They’re affectionate, spirited, and one of the few Maltese mixes sturdy enough to handle life with children.
+Fancy a calmer Cairn Terrier?
+This could be the mix for you.

 This mix thrives in family environments, especially when introduced to kids gradually and supervised during early interactions.
 They love attention and may prefer to be the only pet in the house so they don’t have to share the spotlight.

-With the right socialization, Cairmals are playful, tolerant, and full of personality—a great match for homes that want a dog with both heart and humor.
+With the right socialization, Cairmals are playful, tolerant, and full of personality, a great match for homes that want a dog with both heart and humor.

 3. Malti-Pin (Miniature Pinscher x Maltese)